Our 5 Year Goals / Building Blocks of Growth

 Cubist completed its initial public offering (IPO) in 1996, and its shares are listed on NASDAQ (ticker symbol: CBST).
 In 1997, at a time when most pharmaceutical companies had abandoned discovery and development of antibiotics, Cubist in-licensed daptomycin, a first-in-class cyclic lipopeptide antibiotic drug candidate, originally discovered by scientists at Eli Lilly, which had discontinued its work on daptomycin as a drug candidate.
 Based on a breakthrough by Cubist scientists, Cubist resumed human trials with daptomycin in I.V. form, and the drug was approved by the FDA in 2003 as CUBICIN for the treatment of complicated skin and skin structure infections caused by certain Gram-positive organisms.
 In 2006, the FDA approved an expanded U.S. label for CUBICIN for the treatment of S. aureus bloodstream infections (bacteremia), including right-sided infective endocarditis caused by MRSA and MSSA.
 The approval was based on results of the company's landmark Phase 3 trial studying the treatment of S. aureus bloodstream infections, including infective endocarditis.
 Today, we partner with other pharmaceutical companies to make CUBICIN available outside the United States in more than 70 countries, and the list continues to grow.

-In September 2013, through its acquisition of Trius Therapeutics, Cubist acquired rights to the late-stage antibiotic candidate, tedizolid phosphate a second generation oxazolidinone in development for the treatment of certain Gram-positive infections, including MRSA.
+In September 2013, through its acquisition of Trius Therapeutics, Cubist acquired rights to tedizolid phosphate, now known as SIVEXTRO, which was approved by the FDA on June 20, 2014.
 In October 2013, through its acquisition of Optimer Pharmaceuticals, Cubist acquired rights to DIFICID® (fidamoxicin).Click here for more information on Cubist's Pipeline.